robertblackwell/pico-microros/readme.md

 Before following the instructions in the readme.md of the micro_ros_setup repo make sure you have the following:

--   a top level directory called something like `microros-single-publisher-ws`
+-   a top level directory called something like `pico-microros`
--   a sub directory called `pico-single-publisher`  which is derived from a clone of `https://github.com/micro_ros_raspberrypi_pico_sdk`
+-   a sub directory called `pico-pubsub`  which is derived from a clone of `https://github.com/micro_ros_raspberrypi_pico_sdk`
 -   a sub directory called `src` which contains our python ROS2 package `py_subscriber`

 This structure is a ROS workspace.

 #### micro-ros-setup package

-Make sure $ROS_ID is set, for me it is "iron" and then add the ROS package `micro_ros_setup` to this workspace with the commands
+Make sure the env variable $ROS_ID is set, for me it is "iron" and then add the ROS package `micro_ros_setup` to this workspace with the commands

 ```bash